Khongchai/web-spirograph/README.md

 }
 ```

-The `render` method is called everytime there is a change to the parameters, a resize happens, a transformation is applied to the matrix (zoom, pan), or the focused cycloid has changed.
-I could have gone with caching the rendered output and added a debounce or throttle wrapper to minimize the rendering time, but doing that would mean losing the ability to see the change animating as the parameters change in real time.
-Instead, the `globalTimeStep` property can be used to help improve the performance, when the renderer takes too long.
+The `render` method is called every time there is a change to the parameters, a resize happens, a transformation is applied to the matrix (zoom, pan), or the focused cycloid has changed.
+I could have gone with caching the rendered output and added a debounce or throttle wrapper to minimize the rendering time, but doing that would mean losing the ability to see the change animating as the parameters change in real-time.
+Instead, the `globalTimeStep` property can be used to help improve the performance, when the rendering takes too long.

-In the render method, I used webGL's drawElements or drawArrays to help me draw all the lines (2 points) all at once.
+In the `render` method, I used webGL's `drawArrays` to help me draw all the lines (2 points) all at once.
 This means that I have to put the points into an array and then pass them all to the renderer.

 ```ts
 const points = [];